Chapter 10: Presentation

 Format for disclosing disaggregated revenue

-This issue was also addressed by the FASB transition resource group for revenue recognition in November 2016, within the context of Accounting Standards Codification Topic 606 (the US GAAP equivalent of IFRS 15).
+This issue was discussed by the FASB transition resource group for revenue recognition in November 2016.
+This discussion was in the context of Accounting Standards Codification Topic 606 (the US GAAP equivalent of IFRS 15).

 Example